ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 - User and Device Certificates for Network Access Control using 802.1x EAP/TLS
 - User certificates for digital signature functions

-For PKI Services in respect of other functions, including RAS VPNs, contact the appropriate system Accreditor or MoJ Crypto Custodian.
+For any other functions requiring PKI services, for example RAS VPNs, contact the system Accreditor, or MoJ Crypto Custodian.

+This policy does not apply to:

+- any information, service, or component which is classified as `SECRET` or `TOP SECRET`
+- any tokens

 ### Out of Scope